 If you want to be the best at what you do you have to learn how to fail… Mess up big!
 If you want your team to be the best at what they do, you need to give them room to mess up big.

-If you’re interested in hearing more about sales coaching and sales enablement, please join me for a live conversation with Niraj Kapur, Galem Girmay, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session, 3 Mistakes to Avoid When Building a Sales Coaching Culture, on July 22 at 10 am PT/1pm ET.
+If you’re interested in hearing more about sales coaching and sales enablement, check out my conversation with Niraj Kapur, Galem Girmay, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session on-demand webinar, 3 Mistakes to Avoid When Building a Sales Coaching Culture.

 About the Author: Recently named a Salesforce 16 Sales Influencer To Follow Right Now, Ashley Zagst has one of the most unique backgrounds in sales.
 She followed her dream to be a professional dancer.
 Eventually, she decided to make a career move into the startup world as a marketer and over time, realized how much she really enjoyed sales.
 She’s a founding member of SDR Nation and works hard to create spaces to hold difficult conversations about diversity in sales.